ansys/DevRelDocs/2025R1_Test/system-coupling-api-toc/articles/user-guide/concepts-and-terminology.md

 Heavyweight data access structures provide access to mesh, point cloud, and solution data.
 The participant library makes use of the **callback** functions to access that data.
-See [Access to Heavyweight Data](heavyweight-data-access.md) for more information.
+See [Access to heavyweight data](heavyweight-data-access.md) for more information.

 ### Volume meshes